mrcodetastic/ESP32-HUB75-MatrixPanel-DMA/README.md

 # Notes

 Seems to work well and drive a RGB panel with decent colours and little flicker.
 If you experience ghosting, you will need to reduce the brightness level, not all RGB Matrix Panels are the same - some seem to display ghosting artefacts at lower brightness levels.
-In the setup() function do something like
+In the setup() function do something like:

 ```
 void setup() {